kinotto/node-babel-webpack-starter/README.md

 ## Quick Overview

-This is a minimalistic starter app to benefit of the flexibility of Babel and of ES6, ES7+ (eg. async await) or any features not directly support by the Node engine, already configured with a custom .vscode to allow debugging inside Visual studio code IDE
+This is a minimalistic starter app to benefit of the flexibility of Babel and of ES6, ES7+ (eg. async await) features, already configured with a custom .vscode to allow debugging inside Visual studio code IDE

 see also [node typescript webpack starter](https://github.com/kinotto/node-typescript-webpack-starter)